YourNiceCv

 The Final Verdict

 Remember: The ATS is just the first hurdle.
-Your CV must still be compelling, achievement-oriented, and well-written to impress the human recruiter waiting on the other side.
+Your resume must still be compelling, achievement-oriented, and well-written to impress the human recruiter waiting on the other side.

 Ready to build your resume?